Construction Costs in Los Angeles

 Plumbing costs are driven by the number of fixtures, the quality of fixtures selected, and the complexity of the distribution system.
 The labor to install a standard faucet and a designer faucet is roughly the same.
 The difference is in the fixture cost, and when that difference is multiplied across every faucet, showerhead, valve, toilet, and tub in the house, the total adds up quickly.

 Residential fire sprinkler systems are required by code on most new construction in Los Angeles, typically running $3 to $6 per square foot for a standard residential system.
 Fire suppression is one of the most cost-effective safety investments in a residential project.
-It is worth noting that residential fire sprinkler systems are designed to provide safety for occupants to exit the residence; they are not designed to protect a structure from an external wildfire event.
+Residential fire sprinkler systems are designed to provide safety for occupants to exit the residence.
+They are not designed to protect a structure from an external wildfire event, which is an important distinction for properties in high-fire-risk areas.

 Interior Finishes: Where the Range Is Widest